Bestmart721/novitai.github.io/contents/career/operations-lead.md

 * Previously having lead applications for NATO clearance, ISO 9001 or a similarly complex certification for a company
 * Willingness to engage with the product in all levels, from deployment to test

-Contact us with your CV and your github/gitlab/personal website via careers@novit.ai or via the form below.
+Contact us with your CV via careers@novit.ai or using the form below.

 Be part of the future! 🚀